 Determine the Timing of Change

-Ideally, New Leaders should hold off on introducing major change until they have observed a significant period of due diligence – commonly until at least 90 days in role.
-The key focus of the first 2 - 3 months should be sizing up their operation, learning about people, process, customers and best practices.
+Ideally, New Leaders should hold off on introducing major change until they have observed a significant period of due diligence – commonly 90 days in role.
+The key focus of the first 2 - 3 months should be sizing up their operation, learning about people, processes, customers, and best practices.
 Before taking action on findings, New Leaders should first tee up their proposed changes with Hiring Managers, who can then gauge the appropriateness of such efforts and provide needed support.

 During times of restructuring, those closest to New Leaders are their team members (direct reports).
 The impact of change on their roles and accountabilities can be significant.
 New Leaders need to remember to include their teams in all aspects of operational adjustments.
 Successful Leaders know how to inspire their team members to step up and participate when changes are taking place.
 This involvement promotes mutual ownership of deliverables and the eventual outcomes.